When you lie down with dogs...

 Is your dog sleeping too much?

 So how much should your dog sleep, and how do you know if he is sleeping too much?
 Dogs tend to sleep the majority of the day at no specific times, and that is completely normal.
 The amount they sleep will differ from breed to breed or even dog to dog.
 Older dogs will also sleep more.
-Most dogs can’t sleep too much, but if you do think your dog is sleeping too much or acting lethargic, there are a few things you can do.
-Make sure your dog is drinking the usual amount of water.
-In some cases, switching your dog’s food can pick up its energy level.
-If you do think your dog is sleeping too much, the best thing to do is make an appointment with your vet to get it checked out.
+Most dogs can’t sleep too much, but if you do think your dog is sleeping too much or acting lethargic, the best thing to do is make an appointment with your vet to get it checked out.
+Also make sure your dog is drinking the usual amount of water, and eating properly.